aklump/check-pages/README.md

 ## Quick Start

-Run the example test suite<sup>1</sup> with the following commands.
-Then open up the files in the _tests_ directory and study them to see how they work.
+Run the example tests with the following commands.
+Then open up the files in the _tests_ directory and study them to see how they work.<sup>1</sup>

     $ cd check-pages
-    $ ./check_pages test.php
+    $ ./check_pages runner.php

 Some failing tests are also available to explore:

-    $ ./check_pages failing_test.php
+    $ ./check_pages failing_tests_runner.php

 <sup>1</sup> If you see no _tests_ directory then create one and copy the contents of _install_ into _tests_.
 The example _tests_ directory will only be created if you use `create-project` as the installation method.